 9) CME and State Mandated Credit - EAST is planning to offer AMA PRA Category 1 Credit TM .
 In addition, EAST will be providing information on the CME certificate related to State Mandated Credit.
 The state mandated credit information will be used for the CME certificate.

 10) Don’t Wait to Submit – This tip is worth repeating!
 You should allow time to become familiar with how the system works.
 Start the submission process early to ensure that your abstract is submitted correctly and by the deadline so that it will be reviewed by the Annual Scientific Assembly Committee.
 As a reminder, the Corresponding Author "owns" the abstract.
 The abstract can only be accessed through the Corresponding Author's profile.
-The abstract submission deadline is July 1, 2021 at 11:59 pm Pacific Time Zone.
+The abstract submission deadline was July 1, 2022 at 11:59 pm Pacific Time Zone.